Negros killings: 2019

 On March 30, 2019, police operations conducted simultaneously in three different municipalities within Negros Oriental, leaving 14 people dead and 12 others arrested.
 Local police and the Criminal Investigation and Detection Group (CIDG) who conducted the operations alleged that the suspects opened fire and resisted arrest while being served warrants for illegal possession of firearms and explosives.
 Police and CIDG also alleged that the victims were members of the Special Partisan Unit of the New People's Army (NPA).
 PNP Chief Oscar Albayalde asserted that the operation was not a massacre and that the people who were killed had "fought back".

 Karapatan and farmers' groups Unyon ng mga Manggagawa sa Agrikultura (UMA) and National Federation of Sugar Farmers condemned the incident, saying that the victims were merely farmers and habal-habal drivers.
 As a result, the provincial director of Negros Oriental police and three other police officers were relieved from their post.
 Human Rights Watch and UMA called for an investigation into the killings.
 Kabataan Party-list Representative Sarah Elago condemned the killings, holding the Duterte administration accountable for the incident.
 Elago also added that the incident brought the death toll of farmers to 197 under the Duterte administration.

 On April 9, the Diocese of Dumaguete called for the "impartial investigation into the deaths of these 14 men."
 Presidential Spokesperson Salvador Panelo said that the families of the slain people "should file charges."

 On July 18, four police officers were killed in an ambush in Barangay Mabato in Ayungon town.
-According to the authorities, the police officers said that there was a presence of New People's Army in the area when they were attacked.
-Another source is that the police officers were allegedly being tortured after they were cornered by the groups.
-President Rodrigo Duterte has offered a P3-million reward to find the responsible.
+According to the Central Visayas police chief Debold Sinas, the police officers were attacked while verifying the presence of New People's Army in the area.
+Another source is that the police officers were allegedly tortured after they were cornered by the groups.
+President Rodrigo Duterte offered a P3-million reward to find the responsible.
 Duterte also visited the wake of the slain police officers.

 On July 24, two men on a motorcycle gunned down and killed lawyer Anthony Trinidad and injured his wife in Guihulngan, Negros Oriental.
 Opposition Senator Leila de Lima has called for justice for Trinidad, who, "she said, represented 'political prisoners in Negros' and 'was reportedly among the names on a hit list by an alleged anti-communist group.'"
 The Defend Negros Network said in a statement through a Facebook account that Trinidad is allegedly "among the names on a list of an alleged anti-communist group called Kawsa Guihulnganon Batok Komunista (KAGUBAK)."
 On July 25, 2019, in Guihulngan, Guihulngan Science High School principal Arthur Bayawa and his sister Ardale Bayawa were killed inside their homes by unknown gunmen.
 The Bayawa siblings were killed inside their home by at least 10 assailants.
 Forty minutes later, at 1:40 a.m.
 (PHT), Barangay Chairman Romeo Alipan was also killed by at least 20 unidentified gunmen in his home.
 Guihulngan City Police Station Lieutenant Colonel Bonifacio Tecson said that motive of killing Alipan could be his joining the anti-insurgency campaign of the government.